Steve Johnson (tennis): 2012: First ATP win

-2013
+2013: Australian Open and French Open debuts

 In the 2013 Australian Open, Johnson won three qualifying matches to reach the main draw.
 In the first round of the main draw, he took tenth seed Nicolás Almagro the distance, but lost.
 Next, in the 2013 SAP Open, Johnson received a wild card to the main draw.
 In the first round, he defeated former top-20 player Ivo Karlović.
 In the second round, Johnson defeated Tim Smyczek, reaching his first quarterfinal.
 However, in the quarterfinals, Johnson lost to eventual finalist Tommy Haas.
 Overall, Johnson compiled a 5–13 record in singles.
 In doubles, Johnson attained a career-high ranking of No. 126.

-Johnson partnered with Sock in the 2013 SAP Open, but they lost to the No. 1 doubles team of Mike and Bob Bryan.
+At the same tournament, the 2013 SAP Open, Johnson partnered with Sock, but they lost to the No. 1 doubles team of Mike and Bob Bryan.
 Johnson once again partnered with Sock in the U.S. Men's Clay Court Championships, and they reached the round of 16.

 Johnson went to the 2013 French Open, qualifying for the first time and made it through to the main draw before losing in the first round to Albert Montañés, who had just won Nice the previous week.
 Receiving a wildcard into the maindraw of Wimbledon, Johnson lost a tight first round match to fellow American Bobby Reynolds.
 In the 2013 Citi Open, Johnson lost in the first round to Radek Štěpánek in straight sets.
 In the 2013 Winston-Salem Open, Johnson won three qualifying matches to reach the main draw and have a rematch with Bobby Reynolds.
 In the 2013 US Open, Johnson lost in the first round to German Tobias Kamke, failing to reach the third round as he had the previous year.
 Johnson and fellow American Michael Russell received a wild card in doubles, but fell in the first round.